EPICS-HDR/New-Code-Layout/DOCUMENTATION.md

 - Python 3.10+
 - `pip`
-- A copy of `database.db` at the repository root (the DB is gitignored for size reasons; contact the team if missing)
+- A copy of `database.db` at the repository root.
+It is currently tracked in the repo, so a fresh clone already has it; if you ever see the file missing, re-pull from origin or ask the team for a copy.

 ### Local Development